 Stuttering usually begins between the ages of two and four.
-While there is no known cause of stuttering, researchers agree that it likely results from an interaction of factors including child development, family dynamics, genetics, and neurophysiology.
+While the causes of stuttering are not known, researchers agree that it likely results from an interaction of factors including child development, family dynamics, genetics, and neurophysiology.

 Facts About Stuttering